Fashion has become a cold and indifferent business obsessed with the bottom line.

 First, a distinction must be made between fast fashion and high-end fashion, with the former being the major contributor to environmental pollution.
 High-end brands, however, have more obscure supply chains and often do not disclose which factories they use or what their workers are paid.
 This makes it harder to pinpoint how ethical they are, although there are many watchdog groups that put out lists concerning ethical practices.

 Some, however, like Stella McCartney are transparent in their practices and only use vegan materials for production.
-Gucci has also joined the ranks of ethical high-end fashion brands, with the recent unveiling of a new “Culture of Purpose” that embraces sustainability and eliminates the use of fur.
+Gucci has also joined the ranks of high-end fashion brands committed to a more sustainable future, with the unveiling of its “Circular Hub” aimed at totally overhauling its value chain.
 For now, high-end brands are more trusted when it comes to environmental impact, therefore, fast fashion and its criminally irresponsible production methods will be the focus of this investigation.
 The negative impact of high fashion, while harder to trace, is still important to the conversation and will be explored in-depth for a future piece.

-Fast fashion is the cheap, mass-produced offerings that clutter the shelves of H&M, Forever 21, Mango, Zara, and other affordably priced and trendy brands.
+Fast fashion is the cheap, mass-produced offerings that clutter the shelves of Shein, H&M, River Island, Mango, Zara, and other affordably priced and trendy brands.
 From the outside, access to affordable trends looks like a win for the consumer.
-However, the consumer cycle has become so swift and so urgent that fast-fashion brands work around the clock in order to bring new looks to the shelves in as little as two weeks from start to finish.
+However, the consumer cycle has become so swift and so urgent that fast fashion factories work around the clock in order to bring new looks to the shelves in as little as two weeks from start to finish.

-The above tweet by fashion influencer Bryan Boy raises a very important point: if you’re buying clothes that are cheaper than your lunch, you have to ask where they came from and how they could be produced so inexpensively.
+Think about it: if you’re buying clothes that are cheaper than your lunch, you need to ask where they came from and how they could be produced so inexpensively.
 However, peeking behind the curtain to see how your AED 80 slipdress was manufactured will shatter any illusions that you ever had about the practices of the industry.

 First, fast fashion does not invent anything – it copies everything straight from the runway.
 So when you’re buying “trends”, you’re buying cheap imitations of someone else’s creative work, which have been altered just enough so as not to get the company sued.
 Having said that, brands like Zara and H&M are often on the receiving end of copyright and trademark-infringement lawsuits.
 However, they are “too big to fail” in that they often settle these cases without going to trial, and are rarely held accountable for their actions.